 Get in on this increasingly popular high-tech treasure hunt!
 Our drop-in program provides all supplies needed - GPS device, maps and step-by-step instruction packet.
-Kits available at the Thompson Park Visitor Center on weekdays from 9am-2pm and on weekends from 10am-2pm.
-The cost is $15 per group (up to four).
-Cash (exact change, please) or check only.
+Kits available at the Thompson Park Visitor Center on weekdays from 9am-2pm and on Saturdays from 10am-2pm.
+FREE!

 Reservable Group Picnic Area

 Thompson Park features a reservable group picnic area and is a great spot to host a family reunion, an office get-together or a bunch of friends.